tianbingsz/WALL-E/README.md

 * An Efficient, Fast, yet Simple Reinforcement Learning Research Framework codebase with potential applications in Robotics and beyond.

 ## Motivations:
-This is a long term Reinfocement Learning project focused on developing an efficient yet simple RL framework to support the ongoing RL research related to systems, methodologies, and so on.
+This is a long term Reinfocement Learning project focused on developing an efficient, yet simple RL framework to support the ongoing RL research related to systems, methodologies, et cetera.
-The first completed milestone is speding up RL with multi-process architecture support.
+The first completed milestone is speding up RL with multi-process architectural support.
 In RL, the time to collect experience by running a policy on the environment MDP is a bottleneck, taking much more time compared to the computations of policy learning on GPU.
 With the multi-process support, we are able to collect experience in parallel and thus reduce the data collection time by a near linear factor.

 ## Reinforcement Learning Architecture Design
 ### General Reinforcement Learning Framework